FIFO jobs are a different kind of career path.

 Not every FIFO job is a technical role.

-Remote worksites need support teams to keep the site running.
-These jobs may be in camps, lodging facilities, kitchens, warehouses, offices, medical stations, recreation areas, or transport hubs.
+These jobs may be in camps, lodging facilities, kitchens, warehouses, offices, medical stations, recreation areas, transport hubs, and facilities teams.

-These roles can be entry points into FIFO work.
-They may not pay as much as specialized technical roles, but they can give workers experience in remote site environments.
+They may not pay as much as specialized technical roles, but they can give workers experience in remote-site environments.

 If you do not have a degree or specialized trade, camp support work may be one way to enter the FIFO world.
-But be cautious.
-Some entry-level FIFO jobs attract many applicants, and some listings make the lifestyle sound easier than it is.

 If a camp support role offers low pay, unclear housing, long shifts, and no travel coverage, it may not be worth the disruption to your life.